 Coverage limits

 Liability coverage pays for your damages and injuries if you get into an accident with another driver.
 In a worst-case scenario, your liability coverage limit could be less than half of that.
 For this reason, you should purchase more coverage than your state’s minimum requirement.
-For example, in New Hampshire, the minimum car insurance limit is not required.
-In Virginia, drivers may pay up to $500 in lieu of car insurance, but they are still responsible for any damage they cause.
+For example, New Hampshire does not require a minimum car insurance limit.
+In Virginia, drivers may pay up to $500 instead of car insurance, but they are still responsible for any damage they cause.

 Liability coverage protects you from third-party claims.
-The coverage will pay out to a third-party in the event of serious injuries or damage to property.
+The coverage will pay out to a third party in the event of serious injuries or property damage.
 In most jurisdictions, liability coverage will cover higher liability limits than other types of coverage.
 For this reason, liability coverage is a vital part of car insurance.
-Regardless of whether you drive in a state where liability limits are lower, it’s still important to know your limits.
+You drive in a state with lower liability limits.
+Regardless, it’s still important to know your limits.

 When choosing a car insurance policy, you need to make sure to choose the right coverage limits.
 While most insurance agents will pre-select your coverage limits, it’s important to remember that the coverage limits on your policy determine how much you will have to pay if you need to file a claim.
 Also, make sure you consider your budget and risk factors when choosing coverage limits.
 In general, higher limits on your car insurance coverage mean higher premiums.